 - Provide a feature class name and alias.
 Choose a feature type from the type drop-down list.
 Click Next.

 - Expand Projected Coordinate Systems and choose a map projection from the list.
-To work with ArcGIS Online, it's recommended that you use WGS 1984 Web Mercator (Auxiliary Sphere).
+To work with your ArcGIS organization, it's recommended that you use WGS 1984 Web Mercator (Auxiliary Sphere).
 This projection can be found by expanding Projected Coordinate Systems, and expanding the World group.

 - Click Next after choosing the coordinate system.